nareyes/education/fundamental_sql_server/notes/chapter_03.md

 ```

 ##### INNER JOIN
 - Implements two logical query processing phases - a Cartesian product, a filter based on a specified predicate (join condition)
 	- The join condition is an ON statement and specifies which columns to match
-- The INNER keyword is options because inner joins are default, but it is a best practice to include it
+- The INNER keyword is optional because inner joins are default, but it is a best practice to be explicit
 - The result set is a table that matches each record from Table A with all related records from Table B (that have a matching join condition)
 	- Any record from Table A without a related record in Table B is discarded